mattweirick/mattweirick.github.io/_posts/2022-04-01-call-for-chapters-training-library-instructors.md

 - **Case Studies:** 3,000-6,000 words
 - **Reflections:** 2,000-3,000 words

+## Formatting & Style

+For chapter proposals, any citation style will be great.
+For full chapter drafts, citations will be formatted in the **Chicago Manual of Style endnotes and bibliography format**.
+Chicago Manual of Style provides a [quick guide with sample citations](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html).

+Final chapter submissions will include brief author biographies (under 150 words each).

 Chapters can include appendices, illustrations, figures, etc. and these are encouraged where materials might be adaptable or reusable for others attempting to create similar initiatives.
+See more clarification from ACRL Press below for incorporating this content into your drafts:
+>Charts, graphs, bulleted lists, photos, and other illustrations or enhancements of your content are welcomed and encouraged!
+Charts and graphs can be created directly in the Word document, or as separate Excel or other files such as Adobe Illustrator, as long as their placement is labelled within the manuscript and the separate file is named accordingly.
+For instance, if it’s the third figure in \[your] chapter, place \[\[LAST NAME FIGURE 3 HERE]] where you’d like it to appear in the manuscript, and name the separate file LAST NAME FIGURE 3.
+For photos, please keep them separate from the manuscript, label their placement in the manuscript, and name the file according to the system above (note: authors are responsible for securing permissions for any figure or image they wish published that they did not create themselves or that is not in the public domain).

+>Final chapter manuscripts will be professionally designed, so authors shouldn’t worry too much about the appearance of the Word docs—it will change through the production process.
+Please use a standard font at 11 or 12 points, double spaced, and make sure the headers are consistently formatted so that our designer knows how to style them.
+Final chapter submissions will be copyedited for grammar, style, etc., and you will review the redline edit before we move into design.
+(ACRL Press)

 ## Chapter Proposals

-Proposals can be submitted using the embedded Google Form below or by visiting <a href="https://forms.gle/3J5GHrHszPtH9oqH8" target="_blank" aria-label="open the article in a new tab.">https://forms.gle/3J5GHrHszPtH9oqH8 <i class="fa fa-external-link" aria-hidden="true" title="Link opens in a new tab."></i></a>
+Proposals can be submitted using the embedded Google Form below or by visiting [https://forms.gle/3J5GHrHszPtH9oqH8](https://forms.gle/3J5GHrHszPtH9oqH8).

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScN9e0Y35VSOgH4CWIZvQ_Mx8RYf5BITYo4zjhRTmxI2qgMCQ/viewform?embedded=true" width="100%" height="750" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>